-3.4.5 Appeals of Decisions on Reappointment, Tenure, or Promotion
+3.4.5 General Guidelines for Appeals of Decisions on Reappointment, Promotion, and/or Tenure or Promotion

 A faculty member who is notified of a negative decision following evaluation for a term reappointment during the probationary period, for a tenured appointment, or for promotion may appeal for review of the decision under conditions and procedures specified in this section.
-The appellant has a right to an explanation of the reasons contributing to the denial.
+The appellant has a right to an explanation of the reasons contributing tefor the denial.
+An appeal must be filed in writing within 10 university business days of formal notification of the decision, which shall explain the appeal procedures.

 Such an appeal must be filed, in writing, within 14 calendar days of formal notification of the decision, which shall make reference to appeal procedures.
-The appeal can only be based on grounds that certain relevant information was not provided or considered in the decision, or that the decision was influenced by improper consideration.